 - Academic Qualifications (high school diploma or equivalent)

 - Enrollment Status

 - Conflicting information

 Information in the school files and application processing conflicts must be resolved before Federal Student Aid (FSA) funds can be disbursed.
 Comment codes that need to be resolved will be listed in the FAA section of the ISIR.
-Refer to the FSA Handbook (Volume 1 – Student Eligibility) and the 2020-21 SAR Comment Codes and Text Guide for details about the matches and conflict resolution.
+Refer to the chapters in FSA Handbook (Volume 1 – Student Eligibility) and the 2021-22 SAR Comment Codes and Text Guide for details about the matches and conflict resolution.

 An EFC is not valid until all conflicting information has been resolved.
 These are a few of the possible conflicts that can occur.

 - Information on the FAFSA is missing, in conflict with other reported information or is assumed.

 - An application will be rejected if required signatures are missing or there is a conflict with any of the matches.
 An EFC is not produced on a rejected application.
 Refer to the 2021-22 SAR Comment Code & Text Guide for a complete list of reject codes.
 Use the correction process to submit the resolved information and obtain a valid EFC.